gorigamidev/vectordb/docs/Tasks_implementations.md

 ---------------

-# VectorDB / Tensor Engine – Extended Roadmap (Post-Phase 5.5)
+# LINAL / Tensor Engine – Extended Roadmap (Post-Phase 5.5)

 This section refines and extends the roadmap starting from Phase 5.5, with the explicit goal of reaching a **public, usable engine** that can operate as: